xFloly/EffortSim/README.md

 - **IDDPG**: Independent DDPG (both independent and parameter-sharing variants).
 - **MADDPG**: Centralized critic with decentralized actors.

-So while older versions of the repo used filenames like `ppo.py` and `ddpg.py`, we now use `ippo.py` and `iddpg.py` to reflect the correct algorithms.
+So while older versions of the repo used filenames like `ppo.py` and `ddpg.py`, they are implementations of their independent versions.

 ## License